Bwaite43/bwaite-github.io/_tabs/about.md

 <img src="https://brandonw.me/assets/images/awscp.png" alt="AWS CCP" width="200"/>

->Summary
-{: .prompt-info }

->Over 20 years of analytical and direct leadership with strong
->verbal and personal communication skills.
-Proactive approach
->by identifying risks and managing them throughout the project.
->Dedicated to maintaining a reputation built on quality, service, and
->uncompromising ethics viewing continuous improvment as a way of
->life – not an exception.

 >Experience
 {: .prompt-info }

 # State of Indiana

 >9 years 9 months

 ## AWS Enterprise Cloud Architect - Indiana Office of Technology

 >February 2020 - Present (2 years 5 months)
 >Indianapolis, Indiana Area

 ## Deputy IT Director - Indiana Office of Technology

 >July 2016 - February 2020 (3 years 8 months)
 >Indianapolis, Indiana Area
 >Responsible for the management, strategy and execution of a 6,000 Server IT infrastructure across 5 teams.

 ## Senior System Administrator - Indiana Office of Technology